praTeek271/BookStore_Management_Webapp_with_Django/README.md

 <br>

-- can be used for any repository
+- it works like a charm